-Trying to focus a little bit more for hypertrophy on that middle delt, the style of this exercise increases the time that we’re under tension and helps build broad shoulder muscles.
+In trying to focus a little bit more for hypertrophy on that middle delt, the style of this essential movement increases the time that we’re under tension and helps build broad shoulder muscles.

-Starting position is standing and holding a dumbbell in each hand.
-Take the weight up to the top, come down halfway, and then go back up to the top again before fully lowering the weight.
+Starting position is standing feet hip width apart and holding a pair of dumbbells (choose lighter weights) in each hand.
+Take the light weights up to the top just above shoulder level, come down halfway, and then go back up to the top again before fully lowering the weight.

-Be sure to focus on good quality contractions and proper form and perform three sets of 12 to 15 reps.
+Be sure to focus on good quality contractions, proper form and a stable core and perform three sets of 12 to 15 reps.

 LYING TRICEP EXTENSION

-Moving to the direct tricep portion of the workout, you’ll pair up a triceps (pushing) exercise with a biceps (pulling) exercise.
+Moving to the direct tricep portion of the workout, you’ll pair up a tricep muscles (pushing) exercise with a biceps (pulling) exercise.
 Why are we doing pull exercises on push day?

 Because gives you the maximum benefit of some additional volume for the biceps on push day without interfering with what you’re trying to accomplish with your upper body push exercises.

-Start with a big push exercise for the triceps, the Lying Triceps Extension.
+Start with a big push exercise for the triceps muscle, the Lying Triceps Extension.

-This triceps exercise hits the long head primarily by getting a nice stretch in the bottom position.
+This triceps exercise hits the long muscle head primarily by getting a deep stretch in the bottom position.

-Perform for three sets of 10 to 12 to failure.
+Perform for three sets of 10 to 12 to muscle failure.